natasha-dudek/biology-AI-reading-group/index.md

   - A novel application of machine learning within the domain of biology
   - Brand new biological datasets or data processing techniques that are expected to have a significant impact on machine learning applications.

 2. Please do not choose a medical AI or neuroscience paper for this reading group.
-As an example of a guideline for the biology vs. medicine distinction, you should consider whether is the paper applying a technique to a clinical use case (e.g.: using ML to diagnose a disease based on gene expression levels).
-If so, its medical.
-In contrast, if the paper focuses on developing a novel, broad-purpose algorithm or gaining a deeper understand of how biological systems work, you're probably in the clear.
+As an example of a guideline for the biology vs. medicine distinction, you should consider whether is the paper applying a technique to a clinical use case.

 3. In some cases it may be helpful to send along a second, supporting paper or a resource that *briefly* explains the biology behind your system.